CurtTilmes/raku-libgit2/README.md

 LibGit2 -- Direct access to Git via libgit2 library
 ===================================================

+Note:

+This is a WORK IN PROGRESS.
+The tests are under construction and many of them probably won't work on your computer..

 This module provides Perl 6 access to [libgit2](https://libgit2.github.com/)

 That library must be installed, and this module will be subject to the